Olympusxvn/a_busy_bee/README.md

 claude .

 # 3. Deploy the bee
-"Hey Busy Bee, plan a new module following the workflow."
+"Hey Busy Bee, plan a new module following the workflow." or cd "your_project"
 ```

 ---